EricAndrechek/OpenOffsite/readme.md

 ### How it works

-OpenOffsite acts as the gateway to an offsite raid system, where your data is split up into 5 (this is an arbitrary number, need to research what is optimal) parts and then shared across our network of users onto different servers across the globe.
+OpenOffsite acts as the gateway to an offsite raid system, where your data is split up into 5 parts and then shared across our network of users onto different servers across the globe.
 Your local copy of your data is used by you, and in the event that your hard drive fails or is damaged, you can recover your data from the network of servers.

 This file split-up and encryption utilizes an open-source project called [horcrux](https://github.com/jesseduffield/horcrux).
 In our service, we split your file into 5 parts in such a manner that only 3 are required to piece all of your data back together.
 This means that even if 2 of your 5 backups go offline or are corrupted, you can still piece together your data.